andreast6/SDS_Distillation_AMP/Readme.md

 ### Step 2: Data Preparation
 **Overview**
 - In this notebook, we use the output data from Synthetic Data Studio (SDS) and process it for finetuning and evaluation.
-Cloudera customer support separates and processes  customer and Cloudera comments using two different output formats.
+Cloudera's customer support team separates and processes  customer and Cloudera comments using two different output formats.
 Thus, we use different SDS generated data for each comment type.
 In addition, the SDS outputs is a list of topics and each topic contains the relevant prompt, completion, and evaluation.
 We use the evaluation score to filter low-quality data  and combine the prompt with the expected completion to teach the LLM using finetuning.
 For LLM finetuning, we combine the customer and Cloudera comments into one LLM for efficiency.
 We also leave 1000 samples out for processing Cloudera and customer comments.

 **Purpose:**
 - Generate structured training data from raw customer support comments
-- Split data into training/validation sets
+- Split data into training/evaluation sets

 **Process:**
 1. Loads raw data from `ClouderaComments.json` and `CustomerComments.json`